-Value: blocking, reactive, threaded
+Value: reactive, threaded

 Selects the client-side concurrency model.
 The reactive concurrency model is not currently available in ORBACUS for Java.
-The default value is blocking for both C++ and Java applications.
-See Chapter 16 for more information on concurrency models.
+The default value is threaded for both C++ and Java applications.
+See Chapter 18 for more information on concurrency models.